Menu

 Calcium Silicate

-Calcium Silicate is a kind of high efficient energy-saving material with temperature limited 1100 °C. It is an asbestos free insulating material reinforced with inorganic fiber designed to provide excellent thermal and heat resistance insulation for a wide range of industrial heat insulation requirements.
+Calcium Silicate is a kind of high efficient energy-saving material with temperature limited 1100 °C. It is an asbestos free insulating material reinforced with inorganic fibre designed to provide excellent thermal and heat resistance insulation for a wide range of industrial heat insulation requirements.
 They are recommended as thermal insulations of equipment in power station, steel mill and petrochemical industries as well as other various fields.
 It can also be specified to use in furnace as backing material of refractory bricks.

 Calcium silicate is a safe substitute to health threatening asbestos and is very environmentally friendly.
 One disadvantage of calcium silicate is that it is easily damaged by water hence certain storage requirements should be maintained to keep insulation boards protected from moisture and prevent any damage to the product.